LeeDisley/MySQL-Database-Assignment/README.md

 -Docx files showing the scripts working

--Assignment hand in file showing above script docs and queries performed on the database
+-Assignment hand in file showing above script docs and the queries performed on the database to fulfill the assignment.

+-Report for assignment on possible setup of backend for the database